-One of the major perks of staying “in support” for a business software solution is that you generally get the benefit of any new features of enhancements the supplier releases.
+One of the major perks of staying in support for a business software solution with the vendor is that you get the benefit of any new features, such as SAP’s enhancement packs.

-And while many of those enhancements may not directly benefit every customer, there’s always the hope that something new will be released that has a tangible benefit for your business.
+And while many of those enhancements may not directly benefit every customer, there’s always the hope that a new release will have tangible benefits for your business.

-In this series, we’re taking a look at some of the most common dirty tricks used by Oracle and SAP, and explaining what (if anything) customers can do about them.
+In this series of blog posts, we’re taking a look at some of the most common traps Oracle and SAP set.
+We’re also explaining what (if anything) customers can do about them.

-Today, we’re taking a closer look at SAP’s release schedule for enhancement packs—which is touted as a major benefit of remaining in their official support programme—and wondering… where are they?
+Today, we’re taking a closer look at SAP’s release schedule for enhancement packs.
+It’s apparently a major benefit of remaining in its official support program.
+It has left us wondering – where are they?

 “During mainstream maintenance for an SAP core application release, SAP’s current practice is to provide one enhancement package or other update per calendar year.”Source: SAP Standard Support Schedule

-If the above claim were accurate, SAP Business Suite 7 core applications (released 2006) should have received 12 or 13 enhancement packs per application by 2019.
+If the above claim was accurate, SAP Business Suite 7 core applications (released 2006) should have had 12 or 13 enhancement packs per application by 2019.
 In reality, just eight enhancement packs have been released for ERP, the most recent being in January 2016.

-Comparatively, as of June 2019, only four enhancement packs each have been released for SAP’s CRM, SCM, and SRM applications.
+Comparatively, as of June 2019, only four enhancement packs are available for SAP’s CRM, SCM, and SRM applications respectively.

-But here’s the thing: Legally, SAP haven’t done anything wrong.
-They never contractually committed themselves to a specific release schedule for enhancement packs.
+But here’s the thing: legally speaking, SAP isn’t doing anything wrong.
+It has never contractually committed to a specific release schedule for enhancement packs.

-And the customers who were convinced to upgrade in order to receive those enhancement packs?
+What happens to the customers who upgraded in order to receive those enhancement packs?
 Well, it seems like they’re out of luck.

 While frustrating, there’s not much SAP customers can do about the lack of enhancement packs.
-SAP aren’t contractually committed to a specific schedule for releasing updates, so no doubt they will continue to do so only when they see fit.
+There is no contractual commitment for SAP to release updates according to a specific schedule.
+No doubt it will continue to do so only when it sees fit.

 One thing customers can conclude, though, is that acquiring software updates shouldn’t be a major factor in deciding whether to continue paying for SAP’s official support.

-If you’ve had enough of the dirty tricks Oracle and SAP use to keep you paying over the odds for poor quality support, we can help.
-Recently, we published a report on their most common dirty tricks and what customers can do to protect themselves.
+If you’ve had enough of the tricks Oracle and SAP use to keep you paying over the odds for poor quality support, we can help.
+Recently, we published a report on their most commonly used traps and what customers can do to protect themselves.

 In the report, we cover:

-- How SAP invented a completely new licensing “problem” that left a major drinks retailer liable for over £54 million in back-dated licence fees… even though they were fully licensed.
-(Don’t worry, SAP have “solved” the problem now, at added cost to their customers.)
+- How SAP invented a completely new licensing problem that left a major drinks retailer liable for over £54 million in backdated licence fees, even though they were fully licensed.

-- What customers can do to protect their interests against the barrage of dirty tricks employed by Oracle and SAP—including how to save at least 50% on annual support contracts while receiving a higher level of service.
+- What customers can do to protect their interests against the barrage of tricks employed by Oracle and SAP.
+This includes how to save at least 50% on annual support contracts while receiving a higher level of service.

 And much more.